code-coupling/venv-modulefile/src/README.md

 methods.
 An implementation for those is provided by the SALOME MEDCoupling library (version 9.7+)

-This package implements the abstract class :class:`icoco.problem.Problem` in Python following the specifications of the c++ version.
+This package implements the abstract class {class}`icoco.problem.Problem` in Python following the specifications of the c++ version.

-The Python implementation proposed is based on `medcoupling` implementation for fields and `mpi4py` for MPI communication.
+The Python implementation proposed is based on {mod}`medcoupling` implementation for fields and {mod}`mpi4py` for MPI communication.
 Nevertheless, it is possible to use other implementation of such concepts within this package.